kafbat/ui-serde-glue/README.md

 ### AWS permissions

-In order for the serde to serialize and desrialize messages it needs the necessary permissions granting on the role / credentials being used.
+For the serde to serialize and deserialize messages it needs the necessary permissions granted to the role/credentials being used.

 - [GetSchema](https://docs.aws.amazon.com/glue/latest/webapi/API_GetSchema.html)
 - [GetSchemaVersion](https://docs.aws.amazon.com/glue/latest/webapi/API_GetSchemaVersion.html)

-These permissions can be granted against a wildcard resource allow access to all registries and schemas in your account.
+These permissions can be granted against a wildcard resource to grant access for all registries and schemas in your account.

 Example:
 ```